5 ways our MAT has boosted music GCSE uptake

 We have always held a biennial music gala at the Barbican, but this year we had the opportunity to do something new.

-With the generous support of the Clore Duffield Foundation, we developed a pilot to take our music model and apply it to wider arts access so we could school with arts organisations and boost teacher training.
+With the generous support of the Clore Duffield Foundation, we developed a pilot to take our music model and apply it to wider arts access so we could work with arts organisations and boost teacher training.

 Teachers across the network had training from experts from the National Theatre, Tate and the Royal Opera House.
 We had a particular focus on our schools in Hastings, where we produced a week-long arts festival that has seen pupils benefit from over 2,400 hours of arts engagement.